 I don’t want it because it offers nothing I need or am even curious to see, while promising inconvenience and hassle during the upgrade process.
 When Microsoft are willing to pay me for the time I’ll spend on their “free” upgrade, then maybe we can talk.

 But at present, I’m much cheered to be running Windows XP again, which marked the last occasion I ever felt a new Microsoft operating system actually constituted an “upgrade”.
-The fact that you can run a virtual XP machine in a window under Windows 7, 8 or 10 is not as well known as it should be, and it has let me continue using some old software from that era that has resisted running in “compatibility mode” under later operating systems.
+The fact that you can run a virtual XP machine in a window under Windows 7 or later is not as well known as it should be, and it has let me continue using some old software from that era that has resisted running in “compatibility mode” under later operating systems.

-I downloaded WindowsXPMode_en-us.exe from my link above.
-Since I wanted to run XP under Windows 8.1, I didn’t run the exectuable—I tucked it away in my Downloads folder.
+To get XP running under later versions of Windows, all you have to do is pull the virtual hard drive out of the WindowsXPMode_en-us.exe file.
+Since I wanted to run XP under a version of Windows later than Windows 7, I didn’t run the executable—I tucked it away in my Downloads folder.
 Embedded inside two layers of compression is the virtual hard drive I needed.

 I used 7-Zip to find and extract the necessary file.
 7-Zip is a handy, open-source archive manipulation program, which adds a couple of options to the Windows menu you see when you right-click on a file.
 So I navigated to where I’d stored WindowsXPMode_en-us.exe, right clicked on the file, selected “7-Zip” and then “Open archive”.
 7-Zip then gave me a view of the contents of the archive file, which includes a folder named sources.
 In that folder, there’s a file called xpm.
 This is also compressed, so I right-clicked it and opened it in 7-Zip.
 In the archive listing for xpm, there’s a file called VirtualXPVHD.
 That’s the virtual hard drive containing the XP installation.
 I right-clicked it, and then selected “Copy to …”, telling 7-Zip to extract and decompress VirtualXPHD.
 I put it in a new folder called XP.